polo871209/blog/content/posts/wolfi_made_easy.md

 **Compare this to Google's Distroless images**, where adding a single package means either:

-- Starting from a different base image and copying everything over *(hello, massive multi-stage complexity)*
+- Starting from a different base image and copying everything over _([here's my 94-line Distroless nightmare](https://gist.github.com/polo871209/559332ba3bd08aa992a46ab2a97a45a6) for context)_
-- Manually downloading and installing packages without a package manager *(debugging nightmare)*
+- Manually downloading and installing packages without a package manager _(debugging nightmare)_
 - Or just giving up and going back to a full OS image

 > **💡 The Distroless Problem:** You're essentially back to the scratch problem - secure but painfully limiting.
 Wolfi gives you the security benefits without the "why can't I just install one simple package?" frustration.

 While the syntax looks like Alpine's `apk`, you're actually pulling from Wolfi's curated package repository.
 Each package is built with security in mind and maintained through their [OS project](https://github.com/wolfi-dev/os).
 No more outdated packages or security vulnerabilities lingering for months.

+---

 ### 🔒 Security by Default